JasmineZhangxyz/website-v1/content/projects/IBM.md

 showInProjects: true
 ---

-Added front-end and back-end features to IBM ADDI Service Designer and added automated web testing with Cypress.
+Added front-end features to IBM ADDI Service Designer and added automated web testing with Cypress and Jenkins.